 Checking Zigzag is the combination of BlackChecks (Black checks if he can, otherwise he passes) and Zigzag.
 You can write "condition Checking Zigzag" because Jacobi accepts "Checking" as a synonym of BlackChecks.

 Jacobi follows the definition given in this Popeye feature request.
-In WinChloe, the white restriction in Checking Zigzag is slightly different, described in Quartz 45.
+In WinChloe, the white restriction in Checking Zigzag is slightly different, described in Quartz 45, and considered incorrect by the comment attached to P1106694.
 There is only a difference with plain Checking Zigzag — the Stapff and Ultra variants of Jacobi correspond to WinChloe.

 Some experimenting shows that when you mix two conditions in Popeye (say ChameleonChess and EinsteinChess), the order in which you list the conditions doesn't matter — instead the conditions are applied in a predetermined order.
 Jacobi does the same thing, and this is reinforced by the UI where conditions are checkboxes whose order cannot be changed.
 In the UI, the conditions are listed in rough order of application.
 For example (following Popeye), Monochromatic affects Madrasi paralysis and Madrasi paralysis affects the definition of observation of Patrol, so these three conditions are listed in the order Monochromatic, Madrasi, Patrol.
 The application order used by Jacobi attempts to match the order used by Popeye.